AbdullahMalik17/Agentic_AI/README.md

 - Each folder contains its own `pyproject.toml` and `uv.lock`.
 Running with `uv run` inside that folder will install and use the correct dependencies.
 - Chainlit apps can be accessed in the browser at the URL printed in the terminal after startup.

+# Working of LLM
+Two things are sent to LLM .
+One thing is System Instruction and another is Tool Call

 ### License and Contact
 - License: MIT
 - Author: Abdullah Malik